City-of-Helsinki/drupal-helfi-etusivu/README.md

 #### News archive (news_archive)

 The _news_archive_ paragraph provides the news archive search that can be added to landing pages.
 The news archive is a React search that uses views listing (`news_archive_index`) as a fallback when JavaScript is not enabled.
-All the React searches are in the `hdbt` theme and so most of the logic related to the functionality is also found in the `hdbt` theme.
-The _news_archive_ paragraph has editable title and description.
+All React searches are in the `hdbt` theme, so most of the related logic is also found there.
+The _news_archive_ paragraph has an editable title and description.
 - React search code can be found under the `hdbt` theme [here](https://github.com/City-of-Helsinki/drupal-hdbt/tree/main/src/js/react/apps/news-archive).
 - Additional configuration for the React app is under the `hdbt_subtheme` theme function `hdbt_subtheme_preprocess_paragraph` [here](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/blob/dev/public/themes/custom/hdbt_subtheme/hdbt_subtheme.theme)